monkegame/monkeOneTap/README.md

 # how to setup

-specify your database location and table in the config.yml
+specify your database location and table in the config.yml. if it spams your console with sqlite errors, you did it wrong.

 # todo
-- [ ] add a table to said database to log last access
+- [ ] make plugin add a table to said database to log last access